 Unfortunately, there are many times when your text messages won’t be sent, leaving you looking for troubleshooting steps and solutions to help you fix the problem.
 It can be particularly frustrating when it’s something important or time-sensitive.

-There are many reasons why your message might not go through, but here are the four most common ones:
+There are many reasons why your message might not go through, but here are some of the most common ones:

 You Don’t Have a Cellular Data Network Connection